padraigfl/dropmix-card-swap-utility/public/guide.md

 [Link](https://github.com/padraigfl/dropmix-card-swap-utility/blob/master/scripts/apkmod.sh)

 This script builds the modified APK files with updated card databases.

-To summarise:
+To run: `./scripts/apkmod.sh [arg1] [arg2] [arg3]`
+arg1 = directory of apk to mod arg2 = directory containing modified sharedassets file(s)
+arg3 = directory of SignAPK

+Steps of script

-- unpacks an existing APK
+- unpacks an existing APK (arg1)
-- checks a directory for modified files, any which match the size of the one within the unpacked app directory will be added to the app
+- checks a directory (arg2) for modified files, any which match the size of the one within the unpacked app directory will be added to the app
 - repacks APK with modified files
-- signs the APK so it installs on android devices (note: if your existing version of the app is not signed in the same manner the new version will not install so it's recommended to make a re-signed version of the original application)
+- signs the APK (located in path from arg3) so it installs on android devices (note: if your existing version of the app is not signed in the same manner the new version will not install so it's recommended to make a re-signed version of the original application)
 - outputs the signed APKs to a new directory where the script was ran from

-To run: `./scripts/apkmod.sh [arg1] [arg2] [arg3]`
-arg1 = directory of apk to mod arg2 = directory containing modified sharedassets files arg3 = directory of SignAPK

 Requirements:

-- `https://github.com/techexpertize/SignApk`: for signing the new version of the app
+- `https://github.com/techexpertize/SignApk`: for signing the new version of the app (this approach does not work for more recent versions of android)
 - Java 8: The above signing repo relies on Java 8, would appreciate someone to update this with a newer equivalent which works
-- updated asset files (build using the app)
+- updated asset files (build using the website)

 #### `/scripts/apkinstall.sh`